 Energy & Gas Prices

 Unleashing American energy resources will provide relief to the pocketbooks of Michigan families while encouraging domestic job creation and securing long-term energy security and reliability.
-Unfortunately, many federal regulations can often inhibit the use of domestic energy and the construction of new infrastructure that is necessary for Michiganders to enjoy affordable energy.
+Unfortunately, federal regulations can often inhibit the use of domestic energy and the construction of new infrastructure that is necessary for Michiganders to enjoy affordable energy.

-Increase Domestic Energy Production
+Increase Domestic Energy Production & Innovation

-Update our Energy Infrastructure
+Protect our Energy Infrastructure

-Ensuring Pipeline Safety
+Ensuring Pipeline Safety & Security

 Develop and Promote Alternative Fuels